"Intelligently and movingly staged by Orpha Phelan."

 "Absolutely one of the most complete stagings I’ve ever seen in an opera."

 Orpha Phelan has directed opera nationally and internationally for the last fifteen years.
 A favourite with Scandinavian audiences, Orpha has recently made her debut in Denmark with the Royal Danish Opera with her new production of Powder Her Face.
 She has enjoyed tremendous successes in Sweden at Malmö Opera with La Bohème, Les Contes d’Hoffmann and Jenůfa, recently released by Arthaus Musik on DVD to rave reviews.
 Orpha’s production of Così Fan Tutte with Opera Theatre Company in 2012/13 marked her first production in her native Ireland.
-Projects in 2016/17 include Billy Budd for Opera North, Dead Man Walking for Royal Danish Opera, and Fidelio for Longborough.
+Projects in 2016/17 included Billy Budd for Opera North, Dead Man Walking for Royal Danish Opera, and Fidelio for Longborough.
+In 2017/18 she returns to Malmö Opera with a new production of Fiddler On The Roof.

 Orpha has recently directed l’Orfeo at The Barbican, a collaboration with Richard Egarr and The Academy of Ancient Music.
 Her staging of the UK premiere of Jonathan Harvey’s Wagner Dream, also at The Barbican, marked her first collaboration with Martyn Brabbins and the BBC Symphony Orchestra.
 She has directed I Capuleti e i Montecchi for Opera North and Opera Australia at the Sydney Opera House, under the baton of Richard Bonynge.